SakavaKiv/SakavaKiv.github.io/_posts/2022-12-10-giscus-comments.md

 ---
 layout: post
-title: Know Your Worth: A Lesson in Self-Value
+title: "Know Your Worth: A Lesson in Self-Value"
 date: 2024-12-19 13:44:00 -0600
-description: Know Your Worth, A Lesson in Self-Value
+description: "Know Your Worth, A Lesson in Self-Value"
+categories:
+  - Inspiration
+  - Mindset
+giscus_comments: true
+related_posts: false
+---

 As professionals, we've all been there - feeling undervalued, overworked, and underappreciated.
 But what if I told you that your worth isn't defined by your job title, salary, or someone else's opinion?
 I want to share an inspirational perspective that has stayed with me.
 It's a story about a father's wisdom and the value of self-worth.